 The consequences for failing to do so can be great: not informing the police carries the same penalties as failing to stop after an accident.

-You have to ensure that you swap your personal details to whomever's involved in the accident as it's another legal requirement.
+You must swap your personal details to whomever's involved in the accident as it's another legal requirement.

 The details you should give (and receive) include: